mar-wir/StanDDM/README.md

 StanDDM(data = dat, simulation = FALSE , include_models = c('Custom_regressionDDM'))
 ```

 Should a string which cannot be recognized, be included in the 'include\_models' argument, the package first checks if the function cannot be executed with its corresponding arguments.
-Only if this attempt fails, the 'StanDDM' breaks.
+Only if this attempt fails, the 'StanDDM' function breaks.

 #### Run Fitting procedure on Servers/Clusters

-Because of the computational intensity of the included models, it is advisable to run them on a external machine.
+Because of the computational intensity of the included models, it is advisable to run them on an external machine.
 On a unix server, a R script called "run\_models.r" for example, containing the below code has to be provided:

 ``` r
 library(StanDDM) # This package